10 Reasons Secondary Teachers Should Try Reading & Writing Workshop

 Yes you read that right.
 Assessment is easier!
 The reason for this is because I assess students every day in the moment.
 I carry a clipboard everywhere I go during work time.
 The clipboard includes a class roster and a page to take notes on individual students during conferences.

 Some of the skills assessed in the moment include: on-task behavior, pre-writing strategies, drafting stamina, revision strategies, ability to work with a partner/in a group, library behavior, ability to choose an engaging book to name a few.
 Since I have 150+ students every year it is essential that I assess as much as I can in class, while with the students.
 This doesn't mean I'm entering grades into the grade book while students are there.
 But it does mean that I am constantly documenting skill progress on my clipboard and then transferring it to the grade book during my prep period.

 I also ask students directly what they are struggling with so that I can teach mini lessons about those concepts the next day.
 One way to do this is by writing a whole bunch of skills and having your students write a check mark next to skills they need help with.
-You can see an example of this way of assessing to the write.
+You can see an example of this way of assessing to the left.

 Self-assessment and peer assessment are also powerful ways to cut down on grading.
 I always have students assess themselves and each other using a checklist before submitting a final paper for me to assess.
 Yes those weeks after a unit is over are rough because I have 150+papers to grade.
 But, it is much easier when I have knowledge of the skills the student struggled with from my conference notes and the self and peer assessments to guide me in my decision making.
 My school also purchased Turnitin.com which is another life saver when it comes to grading!